 Voting for: Councillors Houston, Meineke, Clough, Marks, Smith, Battista,

+Dowell, Graham, Yarnall and Ekins.

+Voting against: Nil.

 12.11 Councillors Expenses and Facilities Policy

 181/10 RESOLVED that Council adopt the existing policy, 1.2.23 Payment of Expenses and the Provision of Facilities to Mayors and Councillors.